What Is Your Retirement Number?

 Of course, there is one critical factor in making this approach work.
 You must be able to accurately estimate how much money you'll need each year for your living expenses when you retire.

-How can you figure this out?
+Here is how can you figure this out:

-Step One: Look at Your Current Spending
+Look at Your Current Spending

 Examine how much money you currently spend each year.
 That's a good starting benchmark.
-(Don't know the answer?
-These worksheets can help.)

 - Do you have children who will depend on you for financial support after you retire?
 Consider the cost of sending them to college and possibly helping support them through graduate school.
 Consider whether or not they'll ask you if they can borrow money to buy a car, house or engagement ring.
 Do you plan to pay for their wedding?
 These can add to your retirement expenses.